 In 2000 after a visit to Huguenot, Noel Wamer remarked “The positive news would be the impressive numbers of juvenile Royal Terns in the north end flats.
-I didn’t count, but would guess the numbers were in the range of 200-300 hundred, if not more.
+I didn’t count, but would guess the numbers were in the range of two to three hundred, if not more.
 There were obviously many more breeding pair present in the dunes than could be seen from the limits of the restricted area” (N. Wamer, 2000).

 Royal Tern is certainly our most abundant tern in Duval County, most often found east of the Dames Point Bridge.
 You should be able to find them in any season along any of Jacksonville’s beaches.

 Sandwich Tern was apparently a rare species here in the early 1900’s, with just one record before 1945 – that of six birds on 5 September 1935 (Grimes, 1945, p.20).

 These days, Sandwich Tern can be most abundant in early to mid August, where you can find as many as one hundred twenty-five to one hundred fifty on the beaches at Huguenot Memorial Park.
 They become fairly rare in winter and are sometimes missed altogether on the County’s annual Christmas Bird Count.
 Their abundance increases each spring by the third week of March.